 In terms of hardware, the device runs on an ARM® Cortex™ M3 processor and uses a TRNG (true random number generator).
 It does not use an operating system, working instead with the software on your computer, which also makes it compatible with software wallet solutions such as Electrum and Mycelium.

 Let’s talk about price and customer support.
-While the former represents excellent value at $79, the latter definitely doesn’t stack up too favorably in our crypto wallet comparison.
+While the former represents outstanding value at $49, the latter definitely doesn’t stack up too favorably in our crypto wallet comparison.

 Your only option for support is a ticket system with often slow response times and a lean FAQ section on the site.
 Considering that the community support is nowhere near Trezor and Ledger levels, KeepKey users simply have to deal with worse overall support in case of any potential problems.

 All things considered, KeepKey represents a fantastic deal.
 While it is less popular and community-supported than Trezor and Ledger wallets, it offers comparable security features (minus multi-factor authentication).
 It is also the easiest Bitcoin wallet to use, which is no small consideration for new crypto enthusiasts.
 It also happens to be arguably the best-looking wallet for BTC and other cryptocurrencies.

 - Could use support for more non-ERC-20 cryptocurrencies